-Hood College encourages all students to study abroad- regardless of their perspective majors.
+Hood College encourages all students to study abroad,regardless of their perspective majors.
 Hood has formal associations with several established overseas programs and the study abroad office will work with students to choose a program that best fits their needs.
-Hood students can study virtually anywhere!

-CIEE- (http://www.ciee.org/study-abroad/) CIEE’s mission is "to help people gain understanding, acquire knowledge, and develop skills for living in a globally interdependent and culturally diverse world."
-With over 130 programs in 40 countries, CIEE has a wide variety of subjects and experiences available.
-Most Hood students study at the CIEE Seville, Spain center, but we have also sent students to CIEE programs in Australia and other countries.
+CIEE- (http://www.ciee.org/study-abroad/) CIEE’s mission is “to help people gain understanding, acquire knowledge, and develop skills for living in a globally interdependent and culturally diverse world.”
+With more than 130 programs in 40 countries, CIEE has a wide variety of subjects and experiences available.
+Most Hood students study at the CIEE Seville, Spain, center, but students have also attended CIEE programs in Australia and other countries.

-CAPA-( http://www.capa.org/) CAPA offers programs in 5 major cities around the world.
+CAPA-(http://www.capa.org/) CAPA offers programs in five major cities around the world.
 Classes are taught in English with emphasis on combining theme-based learning with cultural events connecting the classroom to the local environment.

 - STEP program: (Smart Traveler Enrollment Program)

 “The Smart Traveler Enrollment Program (STEP) is a free service provided by the U.S. government to U.S. citizens who are traveling to, or living in a foreign country.”
 Hood College recommends that all travelers studying abroad enroll in STEP.